 Instructions

-- Rinse pork loin and dab dry with a paper towel.
+- Rinse the pork loin and dab dry with a paper towel.

-- In a medium bowl combine apple juice, Worcestershire Sauce and brown sugar, whisk to combine.
-Pour over pork.
+- In a medium bowl combine the apple juice, Worcestershire Sauce and brown sugar.
+Pour over the pork roast.

-- Cook on low for 4-6 hours, or on high for 1-2 hours.
-Test with meat thermometer for 145 degrees.
+- Cook on low for 4-5 hours.
+Test with an instant read thermometer for 135°F.

-- Remove pork from slow cooker and tent with foil to keep warm.
+- Remove the pork and tent with foil to keep warm while resting.
+Meanwhile, prepare the gravy.

-- Pour juices into small saucepan and bring to simmer.
+- Pour juices through a fine-mesh sieve to remove any large pieces, reserving onions for serving.
+Transfer liquid into small saucepan and bring to a low simmer.

-- Combine cornstarch and water until smooth, slowly add to saucepan, whisking constantly to make gravy.
+- Combine the cornstarch and water until smooth (slurry), slowly add to saucepan, whisking constantly to make gravy.
+Remove from heat.

 Thanks for the tips on making pork loin in the crockpot!